 - Have a dedicated time each day to prospect.

 - Know the reason for calling before you call: customer benefits, not product features, how can you serve/help the customer.
 What benefits are you offering them?

 - Leave a short voice mail messages that makes them curious to want to call you.

-- Assume your voice mail messages might not be returned so follow up with an email.
+- Assume your voice mail messages might not be returned so follow up with an email and text.

 - Always call one level higher in an organization than you believe is necessary when you are dealing with corporations.

 - Be confident and know you have the solution to your prospects needs.